openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Deleting data
 ~~~~~~~~~~~~~

--  It is better to have a column to mark the record as inactive than to
-      remove the data from the system using the SQL delete keyword.
-These models should use Django's
+-  It is better to have a column to mark the record as inactive than to remove the data from the system using the SQL delete keyword.
+These models should use Django's `SoftDeletableModel`_.
-      :code:`SoftDeletableModel`_.

 .. _SoftDeletableModel: https://django-model-utils.readthedocs.io/en/latest/models.html#softdeletablemodel

 -  Please note that GDPR may require that data be deleted.
-If a field
-         is determined to contain PII and falls under the realm of GDPR,
-         That data should be deleted from the system, or obfuscated from the system. `For more information about GDPR and how to delete user data from edx please refer to this documentation`_.
+If a field is determined to contain PII and falls under the realm of GDPR, that data should be deleted from the system, or obfuscated from the system. `For more information about GDPR and how to delete user data from edx please refer to this documentation`_.

 .. _For more information about GDPR and how to delete user data from edx please refer to this documentation: https://openedx.atlassian.net/wiki/spaces/PLAT/pages/930021733/User+Retirement+Tutorial+for+Developers

 Don’t trap the data
 ~~~~~~~~~~~~~~~~~~~